Descriptions Grade Four

 - compare the needs of domestic animals to the needs of wildlife

-- identify the different between caring for a wild animals and a pet
+- identify the difference between caring for a wild animal and caring for a pet

 Oh, Theodore!